 Pin No. Symbol Description 1 - 8 DATA LINES D0 - D7 (TO/FROM HOST) These 8 data lines are used for PROCESSOR and DMA READS and WRITES.
 They change synchronously with RAM CLOCK rising edge.
-9 SETHEAD This signal is used to clock the HEAD ADDRESS, for the drive, into an external HEAD SELECT register.
+9 SET HEAD This signal is used to clock the HEAD ADDRESS, for the drive, into an external HEAD SELECT register.
 Writing to REGISTER ADDRESS 3D produces a pulse for loading the external head select onto this line.
 10 SET DRIVE This signal is the load pulse for the external drive selection register.
 Writing to REGISTER ADDRESS 3E produces the load pulse on this pin.
 11 BUSY Pin 11 goes high to indicate that the DISK CONTROLLER is busy doing a disk READ or WRITE operation.
-This pin can be used, if desired, to cause an interrupt for the host processor at the end of disk READ or WRITE operation.
-12 RESET The RESET line is intended to be an initial Power On reset line.
-In order to be efficient, it should go low or be low for a minimum of 100 nanoseconds at the beginning of Power On.
-This line is a hard reset line and will immediately terminate any disk READ or WRITE operation or any other function and reset the chip to an initial state.
-It should be used essentially as a Power On RESET and not intended for use as a termination command.
+This pin can be used, if desired, to cause an interrupt for the host processor at the end of a disk READ or WRITE operation.
+12 RESET The RESET line is intended to be an initial power on reset line.
+In order to be efficient, it should go low or be low for a minimum of 100 nanoseconds at the beginning of power on.
+This line is a hard reset line and will immediately terminate any disk READ or WRITE operations or any other functions and reset the chip to an initial state.
+It should be used essentially as a power on RESET and is not intended for use as a termination command.